IvanProdaiko94/Async-Buffer/README.md

 });
 ```

-If you need to :
+If you need to:

-1. start tasks execution before the limit will be exceeded use `drainBuffer` function.
+1. Start tasks execution before the limit will be exceeded use `drainBuffer` function.
-2. clear tasks stack use `clearTasksStack` function.
+2. Clear tasks stack use `clearTasksStack` function.
-3. drain buffer before process will exit you can use monkey patch provided in this package like that:
+3. Drain buffer before process will exit you can use monkey patch provided in this package like that:
 ```javascript
 monkeyPatch(function (exit) {
     return function () {